aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 1. Select the _root_ stack (it is the one without nested tag associated).
 1. Select _replace current template_
 1. Upload the new template file.
-1. Follow the wizard, Acknowledge IAM capabilities and click on _Update stack_.
+1. Follow the wizard, acknowledge IAM capabilities and click on _Update stack_.

 ### Create EC2 Nested Stack